goharbor/community/GOVERNANCE.md

 Lazy consensus does _not_ apply to the process of:

-* Removing core or non-core maintainers
+* Removal of maintainers from Harbor

 ## Updating Governance

-All substantive changes in Governance require a supermajority [Total Maintainership](#total-maintainership) vote.
+All substantive changes in Governance require a supermajority agreement by all maintainers.